The Maine Triple Twinter Challenge is a single season winter challenge to summit the following 4000 footer twin summits in Maine:

 - The Bigelows, West (4145′) and Avery Peak (4090′)

 - All peaks must be summited in a single winter season.

 - Hikes begin and end at the trailhead.
 On-foot (bare boot, traction, snowshoe, ski) travel only from trailhead to summit back to trailhead.

 - The trailhead is defined by the point at which you can no longer easily and legally drive a four-wheeled street legal passenger vehicle in the summer.
 You may arrive at the trailhead by any means.

 - The first hike must begin at the trailhead after the the winter solstice.

 - The last hike must be completed (back at the trailhead after summiting) before spring equinox.

-- Those who complete the challenge must complete the form (coming later this winter), and submit $10.00 postmarked by April 6th.
-Successful hikers will receive a patch and have their names posted on this page.
+- Those who complete the challenge must complete the APPLICATION, and submit $10.00 postmarked by April 6th.
+Successful hikers will receive a patch and a sticker and have their names posted on this page.